sarahholden/Proper/README.md

 - Edit, add additional HTML (as necessary)
 - Edit, add additional CSS (as necessary)

-Your website should be a fully-realized, potentially multiple page, static website.
+Your website should be a fully-realized, potentially multi-page, static website.
 Here is an exemplar submission: _____.

 ### Step 8: Deliver